 “Health insurance is the problem, not health care,” says retiree Nancy Fasoldt.
 “There are doctors everywhere, but the cost can kill you because of the insurance.
 HMOs, PPOs, in-network, out-of-network.
 Geesh.
 If you are in Bayfield, Wis., and need stitches, you can go to an urgent care for treatment, but where to go for follow-up care that is in-network?”

-Notes Baker, “If you are pre-Medicare, health insurance is a nightmare as most plans are state specific.
+Baker notes, “If you are pre-Medicare, health insurance is a nightmare as most plans are state specific.
 Luckily, Laura and I are on Medicare and we get coverage in any state, choose any doctor who offers Medicare.
 However, for supplemental plans (Parts F and G) we pay an additional $400 on top of our Social Security-Medicare payments of $290.”

 Turning 65 and going on Medicare doesn’t eliminate these challenges, points out insurer The Hartford: “Retirees who are already on Medicare Parts A and B will be able to receive hospital and medical care in case of a major illness.
 If you are on a Medicare Part C (Medicare Advantage) plan, however, it may not cover you for anything other than emergency or urgent care, since your plan may specify that you are not allowed to see providers outside of your network.”

 As for prescription drugs, Fasoldt recommends making sure that Walmart pharmacies are in-network in your plan, “because Walmarts are everywhere.”
 She also recommends asking your insurer for a vacation override if you’re ever on the road and need a refill fast from the nearest pharmacy.

 You'll have to deal with your own waste from your RV